RobertDeRose/nss_http/README.md

 ## Description

     This is a simple Name Service Switch module that I wrote in order to quickly extend nss via an HTTP server that runs on localhost. __This is seriously not meant to be used in a production environment.
 Not only is it inefficient but I'm extremely rusty with C and there are likely overflow errors and other security problems.
 Use at your own enjoyment.__

+The above is old description

+I forked to make two changes.

+1. Include YAML support so that we can read from yaml file instead of hardcoded server
+2. Include path support so that we can get what we want over public URL but with token - so that it can be secure.

+With this module, I made it generic and now it hits our own opensource mfa server to give user's appropriate access.

 ## Installation